 - The Pandemic Emergency Unemployment Compensation program provides an additional 13 weeks of federally paid benefits to those who run out of state payments, which typically last 26 weeks.

 Relief for withdrawals from certain retirement plans and IRA’s

 - Taxes on withdrawals before December 31, 2020 can be spread over three years.

-- If under 59.5, allowed to withdraw up to $100,000 from IRA’s without incurring the 10% early withdrawal penalty (income taxes will still apply).
+- If under age 59.5, allowed to withdraw up to $100,000 from IRA’s and certain retirement plans without incurring the 10% early withdrawal penalty (income taxes will still apply).

 - If subject to Required Minimum Distributions (inherited IRA’s are also included), 2020 withdrawals may be skipped without penalty.

 - If RMD’s were taken in 2020, rollovers were extended to August 31, 2020 per IRS announcement IR-2020-127.